AgentD/diy-linux-guide/kernel.md

 and whistles turned on.
 Fell free to adjust the kernel configuration and throw out everything you don't need.

-## Building an Inital Ramdisk
+## Building an Inital RAM Filesystem

 First of all, although we do everything by hand here, we are going to create a build directory to keep everything neatly separated:

-    mkdir -p "$BUILDROOT/build/initrd"
+    mkdir -p "$BUILDROOT/build/initramfs"
-	cd "$BUILDROOT/build/initrd"
+	cd "$BUILDROOT/build/initramfs"

-Technically, the initial ramdisk is a simple cpio archive.
+Technically, the initramfs image is a simple cpio archive.
 However, there are some pitfalls here:

 * There are various versions of the cpio format, some binary, some text based.